X

 Of course, keyword research is essential, but if it’s not underpinned by a clear understanding of your audience’s pain points, priorities and problems, your content will fail.

-It’s a truism, but te best content strategies really do start with people.
+It’s a truism, but the best content strategies really do start with people.
 That means listening (in person, on socials and other conversations).
-Start talking to your sales team, mining customer support logs, conducting interviews.
+Start talking to the people who connect with your audiences directly.
+This might be care teams, staff, sales teams, customer advice agents, or even volunteers.

 You’re searching for truth and understanding what your audience actually wants to know, not just what the algorithm tells you they’re searching for.